restlessankyyy/funcProgramming/README.md

 # funcProgramming

-This is all new world!
+This is whole new world!